Nabil-mrj/HearLearn/README.md

-# HEARlearn — Audio Augmentation Platform for Academic Material
+# HEARlearn — Audio augmentation platform for academic material

 HEARlearn is a web platform designed to transform course materials (PDF) into audio tracks and analyze user interaction with the content.
 The project demonstrates a complete pipeline for ingestion, processing, and visualization of data derived from educational materials.